Soapy7261/ZGC-For-Minecraft/README.md

 -XX:ZProactive - Whether to enable active recycling.
 Set to true by default

--XX:+UseNUMA - Enabled NUMA support.
+-XX:UseNUMA - Enabled NUMA support.
 Automatically set according to the machine by default.
 Use this flag to force it to be enabled/disabled.

 -XX:ZUncommitDelay - Sets the amount of time (in seconds) that heap memory must have been idle before being uncommitted (ZUncommit must be enabled).
 Default is 300